Las Vegas Police Arrest Woman in Tourist Theft Sting at Paris Casino

 The brief

 Las Vegas law enforcement has arrested a 33-year-old woman as part of an undercover operation designed to combat theft targeting tourists on the Las Vegas Strip.
-The operation, referred to as "Purse Bait," involved the use of decoy purses to identify and apprehend individuals engaged in theft.
-The arrested individual was accused of stealing a decoy purse and was found to be in possession of a substantial collection of stolen personal information and hotel access cards, suggesting involvement in a broader pattern of criminal activity.
+The operation, referred to as "Purse Bait," involved police placing decoy items to identify and apprehend individuals engaged in theft.
+The suspect was accused of stealing a decoy purse and was found to be in possession of a substantial collection of stolen personal information and hotel access cards, suggesting involvement in a broader pattern of criminal activity.

 Original report